weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ## OpenID Connect (OIDC)

-With [OpenID Connect](https://openid.net/connect/) (based on OAuth2), an external identity provider and token issuer is responsible for managing users.
+With [OpenID Connect](https://openid.net/connect/) (based on OAuth2), an external identity provider and token issuer ('token issuer' hereafter) is responsible for managing users.
 Weaviate's part when receiving a token (JSON Web Token or JWT) is to verify that it was indeed signed by the configured token issuer.
 If the signature is correct, all content of the token is trusted.
 The user is then authenticated as